asgaralipq/automate-colab-script-service/README.md

 3. Wait until the required artifact is downloaded.
 4. After download, close the web driver.
 5. Tag the downloaded artifact with Date and Time.
-6. Move the artifact to required directory which is your datastore.
+6. Move the artifact to required directory wherever your datastore is.

 Sample run on a Colab Project which creates a .txt file: